Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Introduction

 \section{Introduction}

 A \textit{graphon} is a measurable function $W: [0,1]^2\rightarrow[0,1]$ which is symmetric, that is, $W(x,y)=W(y,x)$, for all $x,y\in[0,1]$.
 Graphons arise as the limit objects of sequences of large graphs and has received phenomenal attention over the last few years.
-It provides a bridge between combinatorics and analysis, and has found applications in several disciplines including statistical physics, probability, and statistics \cite{borgs2008convergent,borgs2012convergent,bmpotts,chatterjee2013estimating,chatterjee2011large}.
-For a detailed exposition of the theory of graph limits refer to Lov\' asz \cite{lovasz2012large}.
-Graphons provide a natural sampling procedure for generating inhomogeneous variants of the classical Erd\H{o}s-Re\'nyi random graph, a concept that has been proposed independently by various authors (see \cite{bollobas2007phase,diaconis1981statistics,lovasz2006limits,boguna2003class} among others).
-Formally, given a graphon $W:[0,1]^{2}\rightarrow[0,1]$, a $W$-{\it random graph} on the set of vertices $[n]:=\{1,2, \ldots, n\}$, hereafter denoted by $G(n, W)$, is obtained by connecting the vertices $i$ and $j$ with probability $W(U_{i},U_{j})$ independently for all $1 \leq i < j \leq n$, where $\{U_{i}: 1 \leq i \leq n\}$ is an i.i.d. sequence of $U[0,1]$ random variables.
-An alternative way to achieve this sampling is to generate i.i.d. sequences $\{U_{i}: 1 \leq i \leq n\}$ and $\{Y_{ij}: 1\leq i<j \leq n\}$ of $U[0,1]$ random variables and then assigning the edge $(i, j)$ whenever $\{Y_{ij}\leq W(U_{i},U_{j})\}$, for $1 \leq i < j \leq n$.
-Observe that setting $W = W_p \equiv p\in [0,1]$ gives the classical (homogeneous) Erd\H{o}s-R\'enyi random graph model, where every edge is present independently with constant probability $p$.
+They provide a bridge between combinatorics and analysis, and have found applications in several disciplines including statistical physics, probability, and statistics; see for example \cite{borgs2008convergent,borgs2012convergent,bmpotts,chatterjee2013estimating,chatterjee2011large}.
+For a detailed exposition of the theory of graph limits, we refer to Lov\' asz \cite{lovasz2012large}.
+Graphons provide a natural sampling procedure for generating inhomogeneous variants of the classical Erd\H{o}s--R\'enyi random graph, a concept that has been proposed independently by various authors (see \cite{bollobas2007phase,diaconis1981statistics,lovasz2006limits,boguna2003class} among others).
+Formally, given a graphon $W:[0,1]^{2}\rightarrow[0,1]$, a $W$-{\it random graph} on the set of vertices $[n]:=\{1,2, \ldots, n\}$, hereafter denoted by $G(n, W)$, is obtained by connecting the vertices $i$ and $j$ with probability $W(U_{i},U_{j})$ independently for all $1 \leq i < j \leq n$, where $\{U_{i}: 1 \leq i \leq n\}$ is an i.i.d.\ sequence of $U[0,1]$ random variables.
+An alternative way to achieve this sampling is to generate i.i.d.\ sequences $\{U_{i}: 1 \leq i \leq n\}$ and $\{Y_{ij}: 1\leq i<j \leq n\}$ of $U[0,1]$ random variables and then assigning the edge $(i, j)$ whenever $\{Y_{ij}\leq W(U_{i},U_{j})\}$, for $1 \leq i < j \leq n$.
+Observe that setting $W = W_p \equiv p\in [0,1]$ gives the classical (homogeneous) Erd\H{o}s--R\'enyi random graph model, where every edge is present independently with constant probability $p$.